 The study is contextualised within a major energy efficiency project in South Africa: the Energy Efficiency Demand Side Management (EEDSM) programme.
 Broader project society context is that there is widespread concern with the sustainability of South African energy resources (Department of Energy, 2015) which makes knowledge relating to energy efficiency demand management highly valuable across the project society.
-Indeed, it can be claimed that project organisations in the region have struggled for a long time with the problem.
-Despite numerous government initiatives, the energy challenges persist in South Africa (Baker et al., 2014; Pollet et al., 2015; SALGA, 2018).
-Government is also reputationally exposed to the problem, because access to electricity is deemed – implicitly at least - as a constitutional right of citizens (Runsten et al., 2018).
-As is evidenced by recurring power-cuts and power rationing (load shedding), ESKOM, South Africa’s monopoly public electricity utility company, appears unable to generate sufficient capacity to support national development objectives (ESKOM, 2017, 2018).
+Despite numerous government initiatives, energy challenges persist in South Africa (Baker et al., 2014; Pollet et al., 2015; SALGA, 2018).
+Government is also reputationally exposed to the problem because access to electricity is deemed – implicitly at least - as a constitutional right of citizens (Runsten et al., 2018).
+As is evidenced by recurring power-cuts and power rationing (load shedding), ESKOM, South Africa’s monopoly public electricity utility company, struggles to generate sufficient capacity to support national development objectives (ESKOM, 2017, 2018).
 To address these challenges, the Department of Energy and ESKOM initiated the EEDSM programme.
-The programme is funded directly by the Department of Energy while programme management responsibilities resides with ESKOM.
+While funded directly by the Department of Energy, the programme management responsibilities reside with ESKOM.

-From organizational learning literature we know that firms exhibiting higher learning levels are more likely to outperform competitors (Santos-Vijande et al., 2012).
+Wee know that firms exhibiting higher learning levels are more likely to outperform competitors (Santos-Vijande et al., 2012).
 Furthermore, learning is widely understood to be particularly important for firms operating in developing economies.
 Such firms can develop learning capabilities internally and/or engage in various forms of external knowledge acquisition.
 Some element of the latter allows firms in developing economies to access a range of managerial and technology-related competencies, which would otherwise be greatly lacking, and whose absence would most likely limit firm competitiveness and viability (Zhao et al., 2011).
-In effect, through organizational learning, such firms can access well-tested solutions favoured within more advanced economies, thus limiting the investment costs that are conventionally associated with knowledge development.
-A related issue is of course that the context switching involved may sometimes cause more harm than good.
-Notably, such ‘experimental’ external support might be elicited with reference to project society benefits over and above individual project ones, thereby strengthening ethical rationales for individual project learning to pay at least some attention to tailoring learning to meet project society needs.
+In effect, through organisational learning, such firms can access well-tested solutions favoured within more advanced economies, thus limiting the investment costs that are conventionally associated with knowledge development.
+Indeed, a large part of the rationale for the EEDSM programme is to stimulate and provide a forum for such learning.
+It is therefore within the spirit of the EEDSM programme that individual project learning should pay at least some attention to tailoring learning to achieve regional project society benefits through consideration of both top-down and bottom-up learning pathways that link local experience to the global profession.

 Yet, as some scholars (Kropp et al., 2006; Owusu-Manu et al., 2013; Bbenkele and Madikiza, 2016) indicate, there remains a marked scarcity of available mechanisms to support small business management learning in developing economies.
 Owusu-Manu et al. (2013) suggest that one major limitation is continuing reliance on traditional knowledge transfer paradigms which fail to support free thinking and creativity.
-To overcome these limitations, the authors of the present study emphasise the need for learning mechanisms geared towards stimulating opportunity-seeking and other discretionary-innovative behaviours, thereby creating an entrepreneurial project society culture.
+To overcome these limitations, the authors of the present study emphasise the need for learning mechanisms geared towards stimulating opportunity-seeking and other discretionary-innovative behaviours, thereby creating an entrepreneurial project society culture in particular.

 3. The literature